rust-lang/book/second-edition/nostarch/chapter16.md

 Any type that is composed entirely of `Send` types is automatically marked as `Send` as well.
-Almost all primitive types are `Send`, aside from raw pointers, which we'll discuss in Chapter 19.
+Almost all primitive types are `Send`, aside from raw pointers, which we’ll discuss in Chapter 19.
 Most standard library types are `Send`, aside from `Rc<T>`.

 ### `Sync` for Indicating Access from Multiple Threads is Safe